taystantim/Predicting-Conservative-Vote-Share-in-the-Canadian-Federal-Election/README.md

 Key relationships explored:

-Gender

-Male respondents showed a higher proportion of conservative support compared to female respondents.
+Gender: Male respondents showed a higher proportion of conservative support compared to female respondents.

-Age

-Conservative support tended to increase with age, with older age groups showing the highest proportions.
+Age: Conservative support tended to increase with age, with older age groups showing the highest proportions.

-Province

-Provincial differences in political support were observed, with larger provinces such as Ontario and British Columbia contributing the greatest share of conservative voters due to population size.
+Province: Provincial differences in political support were observed, with larger provinces such as Ontario and British Columbia contributing the greatest share of conservative voters due to population size.

 ## Methods